 The hero decided to go back to Tyrins and prove his innocence.
 When Stheneboea saw Bellerophon and Pegasus arrive, she knew she was in trouble.
 Some say Bellerophon took her for a ride on Pegasus and pushed her from the horse, into the sea (but this is not a nice thing to do for a hero).
 Some others say she stole the winged horse and tried to flee, but Pegasus threw her into the sea.
 Others yet say she committed suicide when she found out that her sister was going to marry Bellerophon (this time, Pegasus and Bellerophon had nothing to do with her death).

 After so many adventures with his horse, Bellerophon was praised by everyone and he became very arrogant.
-One day he decided to go on his horse directly to the gods’ residence, on Mount Olympus.
-So Bellerophon and Pegasus left for their last adventure together, but they didn’t get vey far.
+One day he decided to ride his horse directly to the gods’ residence, on Mount Olympus.
+So Bellerophon and Pegasus left for their last adventure together, but they didn’t get very far.
 Zeus was angry for this act of arrogance and sent a gadfly that stung the horse.
 Bellerophon was thrown to the ground and Pegasus returned to heaven.
 The hero didn’t die, but he was crippled, and he spent the rest of his life wandering alone, as everyone now avoided him.
-For the ancient Greeks, the hubrys, the fact of being exaggerately proud or self-confident, was a sin, that’s why no one wanted to approach a person who had been punished for this.
-And so a great hero finished his life in misery, because of his unatural pride.
+For the ancient Greeks, the hubrys, the fact of being exaggerately proud or self-confident, was a capital sin, that’s why no one wanted to approach a person who had been punished for this.
+And so a great hero finished his life in misery, because of his unnatural pride.

 - with Philonoe: two sons, Isander and Hippolochus, and two daughters, Laodameia and Deidameia

 Not exactly what you were looking for?
 Keep on searching!